 Ebi Sunomono is a Japanese dish consisting of shrimps (ebi) and thinly sliced cucumbers marinated in rice vinegar (su) for several hours.
 It has a sweet tangy taste and very refreshing.
 This dish is very versatile; you can omit the shrimp if you are not a fan of seafood.
 Even just the marinated noodles are good enough for me.

 Our family always orders ebi sunomono every time we dine at a Japanese restaurant.
-For us, eating it is a good way to end a full and satisfying meal.
+For us, eating it is a good and refreshing way to end a full and satisfying meal.

 - 150g bean thread vermicelli (Lungkow brand)